-MUSIC 8A Music History I 3 units
+MUSIC 8A Music History I 3 units 54 lecture hours

 A chronological survey of Western Art Music with special emphasis on style development, genres, composers, and important works.
 Covers the period from antiquity to the early Baroque.
 Intended for the music major.
 The ability to read music notation is essential.
 Extensive listening to recorded examples is required.
 (L)